 The 341 Meeting of Creditors is an opportunity for the Trustee or any creditor (although we estimate that 99.99% of the time creditors will never attend the meeting) to ask you questions regarding your case and the documents that we have filed on your behalf with the Court.
 After your case is filed, we will contact you to prepare you for this meeting ahead of time so that you can feel comfortable and stress-free awaiting your 341 meeting date.

 Important Disclaimer: The information discussed above and throughout this website should not be relied upon to make any decisions without first speaking to a bankruptcy attorney.
 There are many intricate rules of law governing bankruptcy with many exceptions to the general rules that could change the advice given by an attorney based on the differing facts in each person’s special set of circumstances.
-THEREFORE, it is important to discuss any information contained in this website with one of our attorneys before taking any action or refraining from taking any action.
+THEREFORE, it is important to discuss any information contained in this website with our attorney before taking any action or refraining from taking any action.